-Upon the closing of this offering, our nominating, governance and sustainability committee will consist of Iris Epple-Righi, Anna Bakst and Thomas Studd.
-Iris Epple-Righi will serve as chairperson of the committee.
+Following the listing of our ordinary shares on Nasdaq, our nominating, governance and sustainability committee will consist of , and .
 Our board of directors has adopted a nominating, governance and sustainability committee charter setting forth the responsibilities of the committee, which include:

-- overseeing and assisting our board in reviewing and recommending nominees for election as directors; - assisting our board in its oversight relating to corporate responsibility and environmental, social and governance matters; - assessing the performance of the members of our board; and - establishing and maintaining effective corporate governance policies and practices, including, but not limited to, developing and recommending to our board a set of corporate governance guidelines applicable to our business.
+- · overseeing and assisting our board in reviewing and recommending nominees for election as directors; - assisting our board in its oversight relating to corporate responsibility and environmental, social and governance matters; - assessing the performance of the members of our board; and - establishing and maintaining effective corporate governance policies and practices, including, but not limited to, developing and recommending to our board a set of corporate governance guidelines applicable to our business.